gbuenzli/twigafloat/_posts/2022-09-08-resting-boat-face.md

 After months of looking at every catamaran between 40 and 50 feet on the market, we finally found our dream boat!
 It has everything we need (almost: we have to add A/C): solar, lithium, 4 cabins, flybridge, forward cockpit.
 It's lovely!

 It turns out that the cure to RBF is to have a mid life crisis,  spend your savings on a boat, move aboard with your family, and see the world.

+Maybe I redefined RBF as a new state of "resting boat face"?